 Things to consider about renting an apartment or villa in Dubai

 Your budget is the most crucial factor in the decision on renting apartments vs villas in Dubai.
 On the whole, villas tend to command a higher rental price than apartments in Dubai.
 For instance, a 3-bedroom apartment for rent in Dubai Marina starts from AED 75k, as per current listings, while a 3-bedroom rental villa in Mirdif has a starting price of AED 89k.

 However, bear in mind that this can vary depending on the apartment tower or villa community.
 More budget-conscious tenants can find affordable villa communities in Dubai.

 Thus, one of the first things to determine when making a decision between villas or apartments in Dubai, is how much you are willing to spend on your annual rent.

-Location is another thing to keep in mind when renting apartments vs villas in Dubai.
+Location is another thing to keep in mind when renting apartments vs villas to rent in Dubai.
 While many areas in the emirate offer a diverse selection of rental properties, some areas are more limited.
 For instance, the older neighbourhood of Bur Dubai, known for its central location, almost exclusively offers apartments with only a handful of rental villas available.
 On the other hand, suburban communities such as Reem are only home to cosy villas and townhouses.
 However, other communities such as Palm Jumeirah, Jumeirah Village Circle and Dubai Silicon Oasis offer a mix of apartments, villas and townhouses.

 Thus, whether you rent an apartment or villa in Dubai will also depend on your neighbourhood of choice.
 It’s a good idea to research the kind of properties available in your preferred areas, which you can do using our comprehensive Area Guides.